passcod/nompose/SPEC.md

 > addition to the ones defined here to help in those cases, but should be aware
 > a future version of the spec may add escapes that could conflict with these.

 ### 2.3.
-Escaped bare atoms
+Escaped bare labels

-With the escapes given in §2.2. above, bare atoms can include some forbidden characters provided they are suitably escaped.
-Escaped bare atoms may start with an escape, or may even be composed entirely of escapes.
+With the escapes given in §2.2. above, bare labels can include some forbidden characters provided they are suitably escaped.
+Escaped bare labels may start with an escape, or may even be composed entirely of escapes.

-For example, this are all valid escaped bare atoms:
+For example, this are all valid escaped bare labels:

  - `all\\is\\ashes`
  - `unbalanced\"`